artemkv/artemkv.github.io/natural_language_processing.md

 - Representation learning attempts to automatically learn useful features
 - Natural language is hard, because humans leave a lot of common knowledge out of the communication
 - There is a lot of structural ambiguity: "The Pope's baby steps on gays", "scientists study whales from space", there is a lot of knowledge about the world needed to understand these sentences correctly
+- You can achieve some goals un language understanding through "cheap tricks", not real understanding
+- But what is "real understanding"?
+What are the criteria?
+How would you judge whether the system achieved the real understanding?
+- Some options: determine whether the statement is truth, calculate the entailments, take an appropriate action, translate into another language, construct the knowledge graph
+- Philosophical debate: the system understands if its behavior is indistinguishable from a real person's behavior ("The Chinese Room" argument)
+- In 60es, the goal of NLU was seen as an ultimate goal of AI
+- In 2020es, there has been a resurgence of interest for NLU (Siri, Cortana, chatbots etc.)
+- Traditionally NLU scope is written text, the speech have to be first converted into text by a speech recognition algorithm before being passed to the NLU algorithm

 ### Application

+- The very important task is semantic parsing: convert the text into some structured representation that can be passed on to other components that actually do the required action (_"text my wife on my way"_ → `SendMessage(Recipient(xxx), MessageType.SMS, Subject('on my way'))`)
 - Spell checking, keyword search
 - Extract information from websites: product price, dates, location, company name
+- Future forecast, e.g. based on Twitter posts (most financial trading is nowadays automated)
 - Classifying: detect reading level of school text, positive/negative sentiment
 - Machine translation, complex question answering, automating customer support